Phil's World Pub Guides - Cheshire, UK

 WARRINGTON

-Barley Mow A very old pub with a number of rooms with antique decor and tables outside as well.
-For some years this guide has complained about a lack of real ale, but in 2007 it's back, and I had a perfect pint of Cain's bitter.
+Barley Mow A very old pub with a number of rooms with antique decor (fake, I'm told) and tables outside as well.
+For some years this guide had complained about a lack of real ale, but in 2007 it was back, and I had a perfect pint of Cain's bitter.
+In subsequent years a small range of real ales of excellent quality has been available.
+Service has been slow occasionally.
+The beer is almost always spot on although quality was very poor on one visit some years ago.

 Golden Square